Charalambos-Hadjipanayi/Impedometric_Respiration_System/README.md

 Learning Objectives of Project

-• To understand the concept of SYSTEM--‐LEVEL design by identifying the subsystems needed to compose the prototype of an impedancerespirometer.
+• To understand the concept of system-level design by identifying the subsystems needed to compose the prototype of an impedancerespirometer.

 • To build part of a prototype impedometric pneumometer on a stripboard by populating it with electronic components and soldering themin to the correct place.
 This aims at developing practical development, isntrumentation & debugging skills.